LorenzoLaCorte/keycloak-nextcloud-grafana-integration/README.md

 - *--import-realm* is used to import a config .json file automatically from the default folder
 - some other flags are used to enable logging and rev-proxy integration
 - the .json file is used to easily configure realm, clients and users
+- keycloak entrypoint modification in order to wait for postgres

 #### nextcloud and integration, sto maledetto
 - a custom image is build starting from the one given: